Every Effing thing about Buttons

 }

 This looks good but there is one tiny problem.
-The height of our button got increased due to the icon.
-We can fix it by adding by adding a constant height to our button so that button's height remains same even if a icon is used in it.
+The height of our button got increased due to the addition of icon.
+We can fix it by adding by adding a constant height to our button so that button's height remains same even if an icon is used in it.

 css